 Mary wasn’t able to immigrate to the United States until six years after her parents and brother were living in America.
 This family separation caused a lot of jealousy and resentment from Mary.
 She has always felt that David was her parents’ favorite child.
 It’s why Mary is hostile and argumentative not just with her mother but also with her brother.

 When Mary immigrated to the U.S., she wasn’t alone: She had 6-year-old Emma with her.
 Emma’s biological father was an ex-boyfriend of Mary’s named Michael Hong (played by Ludi Lin), who died in China.
 Michael’s specific cause of death isn’t named in this movie, but a flashback in the movie shows that it was from a fatal and contagious disease.
 Viewers can infer that it’s probably why Mary is a germaphobe.

 It’s unclear how old Emma was when her father died, but it was when she was too young to remember him.
-Based on what’s said in the movie, Brian and Mary met soon after she moved to the United States.
+Based on what’s said in the movie, Brian and Mary met soon after Mary and Emma moved to the United States.
 Brian adopted Emma after he and Mary got married.
 Henry is the biological child of Mary and Brian.